Trabectedin is also known as Yondelis®. It is used to treat soft tissue sarcoma and sometimes ovarian cancer.

 Tell your doctor or nurse if you have these symptoms.

 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

 Feeling tired is a common side effect of this treatment.
 It is often worse towards the end of treatment and for some weeks after it has finished.
 Try to pace yourself and plan your day so you have time to rest.
 Gentle exercise, like short walks, can give you more energy.

 If you feel sleepy, do not drive or use machinery.

 Difficulty sleeping (insomnia)

-Some people have difficulty sleeping while they are on trabectedin.
-This could be because of the chemotherapy, or because of the steroid you have with it.
-Speak to your doctor if you are having difficulty sleeping.
+You may have difficulty sleeping (insomnia) during your course of trabectedin.
+This can be due to the chemotherapy or the steroid you have with it.
+Speak to your doctor if you have difficulty sleeping.

 Loss of appetite